 When he was with Nicole, they enjoyed each other’s company and he felt genuine affection for her.
 But there were times when he thought that maybe he was in love with the idea of having someone in his life whom he could trust.
 Someone that he could love and who would love him back with equal intensity.

 Thomas was tired of feeling alone.
 What he wanted most of all was to be free of Reverend Mother.
-He had this absurd notion that if he were to get married then she would have to let him go.
+He had this absurd notion that if he was to get married then she would have to let him go.
 Sometimes, he just wanted to….to….Thomas shook his head to dislodge the evil thoughts.

 Thomas got out and went up to Reverend Mother’s room, moving quickly so he wouldn’t have time to talk himself out of it.
 Reverend Mother was sitting up in bed watching the evening news.
 She didn’t look at him when he entered.